dangwu/Octal/README.md

 ### Download

-Octal is [available in the iOS App Store](https://itunes.apple.com/us/app/id1308885491?mt=8) for both iPhones and iPads.
+Octal is [available in the iOS App Store](https://itunes.apple.com/us/app/id1308885491?mt=8) for both iOS and iPadOS.

 ### Privacy